derbyjs/derby/index.md

 >
 > **status:** *(optional)* Number specifying the HTTP status code.
 200 by default.

 Apps may also be rendered within server only Express routes.
 In this case, it is necessary to provide the renderer with a response object and model.
-On the server, Models are created with the `store.createModel()` method.
-If the Derby session middleware is used, it will create models automatically and set a reference to them on `req.model`.
+When using the store.modelMiddleware, the model for a request is retrieved from `req.getModel()`.
+Otherwise, models can be made directly from the store via the `store.createModel()` method.

 > ### staticPages.render` ( name, res, [model], [namespace], [context], [status] )`
 >